Dr. Winston's Excel tip: How to create waterfall charts in Excel

 How to create a waterfall chart in Excel

 You can quickly create a waterfall chart in Excel 2016 that summarizes situations such as changes in cash flow position and the stepping down of revenue into profit.
 The following step-by-step instructions share how to create a waterfall chart in Excel to visualize a company's cash position and how to color code the chart for easier understanding.

-Our work is in the file Beckeroct19.xlsx.
+Copy and paste the link to this file Beckeroct19.xlsx in a new window to follow along in Excel.
 In the worksheet Cash Flow (see Figure 1) we are given a company’s beginning of the year cash position ($110,000), monthly changes in cash position and the end of year cash position ($168,000.)

 Setting up a basic waterfall chart

 A waterfall chart makes it easy to summarize the ebb and flow of the company’s cash position.